 The overall average net price of UC is $34,867.
 The affordability of the school largely depends on your financial need since net price varies by income group.

 The net price is calculated by adding tuition, room, board and other costs and subtracting financial aid.

 Student Loan Debt

-The student loan default rate at Cincinnati is 6.9%.
+The student loan default rate at UC is 6.9%.
 Although this is lower than the national default rate of 10.1%, you'll still want to keep this in mind when taking out student loans.